 Disfrutar is expensive and typically requires a reservation far in advance.
 You’ll want to make your reservation months ahead of time (reservations can be made up to 180 days prior to your visit) and it’s more than 100 euros per person.
+When visiting Barcelona for only two days, the scheduling could be tricky.
 However, if it’s something that interests you and it’s in your budget, a meal there is truly a culinary adventure that’s well worth the effort.

 Disfrutar is open weekdays for a lunch service and dinner service.
 They are usually closed on Saturday and Sunday, with some exceptions.
 Disfrutar is located at Carrer de Villarroel, 163, 08036 Barcelona, Spain.